 About Dr. Sartor’s Research

 Dr. Oliver Sartor is the C.E. and Bernadine Laborde Professor of Cancer Research in the Departments of Medicine and Urology at Tulane University School of Medicine.
-He also serves as assistant dean for oncology.
+He also serves as associate dean for oncology.
 He is a world-renowned prostate cancer expert and one of the few medical oncologists in the world to focus on prostate cancer.
 Combining basic, translational and clinical prostate cancer research and ensuring state-of-the-art clinical treatment have been the major areas of focus throughout his career.

 THE COMPLETE SPECTRUM OF PROSTATE CANCER RESEARCH AND CARE Tulane Cancer Center provides cancer prevention, diagnosis, treatment, and rehabilitation with an emphasis on convenience for our patients and their families and with a team approach to comprehensive prostate cancer care.
 Our world-class program spans the full spectrum of prostate cancer care – from basic and clinical research to cancer screening and prevention to early detection and diagnosis to the latest treatment options and rehabilitation.
 Working along-side Dr. Sartor, Tulane’s Prostate Cancer Team includes other world-class clinicians, plus laboratory scientists who study cancer at the molecular level.
 The ultimate goal is to explore new avenues in the hopes of better understanding cancer and how to cure it.

 RESEARCH GRANT FUNDING & PUBLICATION IN PRESTIGIOUS MEDICAL JOURNALS The answer to curing prostate cancer is research and clinical trials.
 Tulane Cancer Center’s prostate cancer faculty have successfully competed for millions in federal and other research funding in recent months.
-This is particularly impressive, considering lower federal research budgets and greatly increased competition for these dollars across the United States.
+Dr. Sartor has published 36 articles or editorials in peer-reviewed medical journals from July 1, 2020 – June 30, 2021.